-McCaskill: many Missourians can’t afford GOP’s healthcare plan
+McCaskill: many Missourians can’t afford GOP’s health care plan

-Healthcare costs for people age 50 to 64 would dramatically increase under a GOP plan to replace the Affordable Care Act, according to Senator Claire McCaskill (D-Missouri).
+Health care costs for people age 50 to 64 would dramatically increase under a GOP plan to replace the Affordable Care Act, according to Senator Claire McCaskill (D-Missouri).
 She told MSNBC the legislation is not going to work.

 “For those farm families out there in rural Missouri, they are not going to be able to afford this plan,” said McCaskill.
 “There’s no guarantee the deductibles aren’t going to remain high.
-There’s nothing in this plan that reduces healthcare costs.
+There’s nothing in this plan that reduces health care costs.
 There’s nothing in this plan that guarantees co-pays aren’t going to remain high.”

 The Congressional Budget Office says about 14 million people would lose insurance after one year under the new plan.